Quds Force: Size

 The size of the Quds Force is classified and unknown.
 In 2007, Mahan Abedin of Center for the Study of Terrorism said that Quds Force numbers no more than 2,000 people, with 800 core operatives.
 Scott Shane, who interviewed several American scholars later that year, wrote that estimates range from 3,000 to 50,000.
 In 2013, Dexter Filkins wrote that the Quds Force has 10,000–20,000 members, "divided between combatants and those who train and oversee foreign assets".
 The 2020 edition of The Military Balance, published by the International Institute of Strategic Studies (IISS), estimated that the force has about 5,000 personnel.

 In 2020, Jack Watling of the Royal United Services Institute estimated the Quds Force had the "divisional strength military formation" of approximately 17,000 to 21,000 members, split regionally.

 Financing

 Companies controlled by the Quds Force maintain banking relationships with the Bank of Kunlun, a subsidiary of the China National Petroleum Corporation.

+The Quds Force has been involved in lucrative drug smuggling operations between Afghanistan and Iran, leveraging connections with South American drug cartels.
+It has also been involved in smuggling to Lebanon.

+The Quds force Corps budget was leaked in a hack in February 2024 to be $7,700 billion toman.